 According to the Wall Street Journal:

 Women players receive a base salary of $72,000 to appear in 20 exhibition games per season, with victory bonuses taking that up to a maximum of $99,000, according to the filing.
 The men, the complaint added, “receive a minimum of $5,000 to play in each game, regardless of the outcome” for the same number of appearances.
 Win bonuses for the men can also reach $17,625 per player per victory, depending on an opponent’s ranking.

 Under their current agreements with U.S. Soccer, for instance, the women’s team can earn $75,000 bonuses per player for winning the World Cup.
 If the men’s team won the equivalent tournament, each squad member would pick up nearly $400,000.

 Allegations of gender inequality is nothing new to professional soccer.
 The Women’s National Soccer team has voiced complaints about unequal treatment for over 20 years on a variety of topics including field conditions and the structuring of bonuses.

 Gender inequality is a topic we discuss widely at eCornell in various courses throughout our Human Resources certificates.
 In fact, our Total Rewards Compensation course (ILRHR522) discusses at length the topic of organizational justice.
-Here is Prof. Stephanie R. Thomas talking about distributive justice, one of the four types of organizational justice.
+In this video Prof. Stephanie R. Thomas talks about distributive justice, one of the four types of organizational justice.

 On April 20th, eCornell is hosting a WebCast on Women in Leadership.
 Essentially, women face a double bind- they are penalized for behavior that seems assertive or forceful but also they are dismissed as weak or even incompetent if they display a warm and supportive leadership style.
 Join us to discuss this and other gender equality issues on 4/20 at 1 pm ET.
 Sign up for our 30-day trial to attend for free: eCornell.com/StartWebSeries